Kwidzyn: History

+Early history

 The Pomesanian settlement called Kwedis existed in the 11th century.
 In 1232, the Teutonic Knights built the castle and established the town of Marienwerder (now Kwidzyn) the following year.
 In 1243, the Bishopric of Pomesania received both the town and castle from the Teutonic Order as fiefs, and the settlement became the seat of the Bishops of Pomesania within Prussia.
 The town was populated by artisans and traders, originating from towns in the northern parts of the Holy Roman Empire.
 A Teutonic knight, Werner von Orseln, was murdered in Marienburg (Malbork) in 1330.
 He was among the first to be buried in the newly erected cathedral of the town.

 St. Dorothea of Montau lived in Marienwerder from 1391 until her death in 1394; future pilgrims visiting her shrine would contribute to the flourishing economy.

 The Prussian Confederation, which opposed Teutonic rule, was founded in the town on March 14, 1440.
 The town itself joined the organization on 17 April 1440.
 Upon the request of the organization in 1454 Polish King Casimir IV Jagiellon incorporated the region and town to the Kingdom of Poland, and the Thirteen Years' War broke out.
 In 1466, after the defeat of the Teutonic Knights in the war, the town became part of Poland as a fief held by the Teutonic Knights.
 In 1525, the Teutonic state was transformed into a secular and Lutheran duchy under the last Grand Master of the Teutonic Order Albert, a political foundation only possible with the consent of the Polish King Sigismund I the Old.
 The town was visited by Polish Kings Sigismund II Augustus in 1552 and Stephen Báthory in 1576.
 In 1618 the ducal rights were inherited by the Brandenburg branch of the House of Hohenzollern, remaining under Polish suzerainty.
 In 1657 the Brandenburg dukes severed ties with the Polish crown and in 1701 elevated their realm to the sovereign Kingdom of Prussia.
+During the War of the Polish Succession, Polish King Stanisław Leszczyński stayed in the town in July 1734.